Last Updated on October 3, 2025

 What to Pack Checklist

-• An empty bottle for urination and a bag for solid waste to follow Leave No Trace principles
+- For wild caving, you’ll need a bottle for urination and a bag for any solid waste to protect the delicate environment.

 Off-Grid Travel Tips